j4ck0lantern/tm-yt-shorts-redirect/README.md

 # YouTube Shorts to Watch Redirect

 > [!WARNING]
-> ### ⚠️ Security Warning
-> Installing user scripts from any source can be a security risk.
+> ⚠️ Installing user scripts from any source can be a security risk.
 By installing this script, you are allowing code from this repository to run in your browser.
 If this codebase were ever compromised, it could potentially be used to introduce threats to your system.
 >
 > **Recommended Practice:**
 > 1. **Fork this repository:** Create your own copy of this project under your GitHub account.